Documentation

 }

-To learn more about how the Flex Layout works, access its documentation.
+For more information, see the Flex Layout documentation.

 1. In your theme's source code, access the routes.json file.
-It can be found in the store folder.
+You can find it in the store folder.

 _10